mrchimp/blabber/readme.md

 Run a Server
 ------------

-You will need run Blabber as an administrator in order to use a low port number such as 80.
+You will need run Blabber as root in order to use a port number below 1024, i.e. 80.

     sudo node babble.js